nush20/MindLink-App/README.md

 #  MindLink

-**MindLink** is a beginner-friendly iOS application built using SwiftUI to support individuals with Alzheimer's and dementia.
+**MindLink** is an iOS application built using SwiftUI to support individuals with Alzheimer's and dementia.
 The app focuses on daily assistance like routine tracking, medication reminders, and emergency support — all in a clean, accessible interface.

 ---